adelaideecoinformatics/ImageRepository/README.md

 # now we can run it
 image_repo -y config.yml
 ```
+## Note for developers
-You can install from the filesystem if you've cloned/downloaded the repo:
+You can install from the local filesystem if you've cloned/downloaded the repo.
+Assume you cloned to `/home/user/git/ImageRepository`, then you can install from there with:
 ```bash
 pip install --upgrade git+file:/home/user/git/ImageRepository
 ```
 **Beware** that this will only install from the latest commit.
 It won't read dirty workspace changes.
+You should be able to install using `pip install --editable...` to live read workspace changes but getting that working is still a TODO.

 # Developer workflow - running the app locally using uwsgi+Flask